Skip to content

 Websiteworksafety.io

-4. What Data We Collect and Why
+4. Information We Collect and Why

-4.1 System Users (Managers, Safety Inspectors)
+4.1 System Users

 • Role and permission level — Access control